f5devcentral/f5-agility-labs-xc/docs/class7/module2/task2.rst

    |module2-f5xc-waap-lb-waf-config|

-   *What to notice:*

-   - Web Application Firewall (WAF) is enabled.
-   - Baseline protections are active.
-   - Security enforcement happens at runtime, not just during scans.

 Generate Attack Traffic
 ~~~~~~~~~~~~~~~~~~~~~~~

-6. Launch a simple injection attempt using your browser.
+1. Launch a simple injection attempt using your browser.

    Modify the application URL to include a basic script injection pattern: